SEBI Action Against Supreme Investrade for Guaranteed Returns

 SEBI passed an adjudication order against Abhishek Kumar Singh Research Analyst, proprietor of Supreme Investrade and Research Services.

-The order came after examining multiple investor complaints filed through SCORES and reviewing WhatsApp chats, screenshots, and other evidence.
+The order came after an examination of multiple investor complaints filed through SCORES and a review of WhatsApp chats, screenshots, and other evidence.

 SEBI analysed whether the advisory practices followed by the noticee were compliant with securities laws and ethical standards expected from a research analyst.